gpwhite/Arduino-Security/README.md

 **Knock Sensor:**
 -KY-031 Knock Sensor Module.
--Uses three wires, one should connect to Vcc(5v) one should connect to GND, and the data pin should connect to the digital input pin.
+-Uses three wires, one should connect to Vcc(3.3-5v) one should connect to GND, and the data pin should connect to the digital input pin.
 -Debounced in software.
+-Produces high voltage output when knock sensor is tapped.

+**Motion Sensor:**
+-Uses any standard PIR(Passive Infared) module.
+-Uses three wires, one should connect to Vcc(Typically 5-12v) one should connect to GND, and the data pin should connect to the digital input pin.
+-Prouduces high voltage output when motion is detected.